quachio/gulp-quachio/readme.md

 ## Features

 - ES6+ with Babel.
 Use all the new niffty ES6+ features and transpile down to ES5.
-- Browserify: React transforms, ES6 modules.
+- Browserify: JSX transforms, ES6 modules.
 - React Ready!
 - Uglify: minification.
 - BrowserSync.